fireship-io/fireship.io/content/lessons/typescript-nodejs-setup/index.md

 github: https://github.com/fireship-io/nodejs-typescript-starter
 ---

 The following lesson demonstrates how to setup a Node.js (v18)project with [TypeScript](https://www.typescriptlang.org) when using ES Modules.
-TS version 4.7 introduced a new `NodeNext` compliler option that can translate ES Modules to CommonJS modules.
+TS version 4.7 introduced a new `NodeNext` compiler option that can translate ES Modules to CommonJS modules.
 It simplifies the setup process for Node.js projects, but there are important caveats to be aware of.

 More about [ES Modules in TS](https://www.typescriptlang.org/docs/handbook/esm-node.html) from the TypeScript docs.